Triathlon in Ohio

 * Prices above reflect cost for USAT Annual Members and all participants MUST have a valid USAT license (annual or one-day).

-If you are not a USAT member, adults may purchase a one-day membership for the event at $15 or an annual membership for $50.
-Youth (17 & under) may purchase an annual membership for $10.
+If you are not a USAT member, adults may purchase a one-day membership or an annual membership during the registration process.
+Youth (17 & under) may purchase an annual membership as well.

 REGISTRATION NOTES